-Naomi was born and raised in Oakland, Ca. In 2006, she retired from Kaiser Permanente Medical Center in Walnut Creek and enrolled in the School for Deacons.
-She was ordained by Bishop Marc Andrus in December, 2009, and began her ministry at John Muir Medical Center as a volunteer chaplain.
-She also became the spiritual advisor to the consumers at Crestwood Healing Center in Pleasant Hill and began her ministry as deacon at St. Anselm’s.
+Naomi was born and raised in Oakland, California.
+In 2006, she retired from Kaiser Permanente Medical Center in Walnut Creek and enrolled in the School for Deacons.
+She was ordained by Bishop Marc Andrus in December 2009, and began her ministry at John Muir Medical Center as a volunteer chaplain.
+She also became the spiritual advisor to the residents at Crestwood Healing Center in Pleasant Hill and began her ministry as deacon at St. Anselm’s.
 Naomi considers it a gift to be part of the loving and caring community at St. Anselm’s.

-Cathy was bornin New Jersey and moved to the Chicago area in her early teens.
+Cathy was born in New Jersey and moved to the Chicago area in her early teens.
 She graduated from the University of Illinois and earned an MBA from Saint Mary’s College of California.
 Before leaving the full-time work world to raise her three children, Cathy was Vice President for fundraising and fund distribution with the United Way of the Bay Area.
-Prior to joining PWBA, she as the Manager, Corporate Advertising for Pacific Telesis Group and Pacific Bell.
+Prior to joining UWBA, she was the Manager, Corporate Advertising for Pacific Telesis Group and Pacific Bell.
 She and her husband were both raised in the Episcopal Church and have been part of the St. Anselm’s community since 1991.